MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-for-directory-synchronization.md

 See the [Azure AD federation compatibility list](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-federation-compatibility) to learn more.

-## AD DS Cleanup
+## AD DS Preperation

 To help ensure a seamless transition to Microsoft 365 by using synchronization, you must prepare your AD DS forest before you begin your Microsoft 365 directory synchronization deployment.

-When you [set up directory synchronization](set-up-directory-synchronization.md), one of the steps is to [download and run the IdFix tool](install-and-run-idfix.md).
-You can use the IdFix tool to help with [directory cleanup](prepare-directory-attributes-for-synch-with-idfix.md).

-Your directory cleanup should focus on the following tasks:
+Your directory preperation should focus on the following tasks:

 - Remove duplicate **proxyAddress** and **userPrincipalName** attributes.
 - Update blank and invalid **userPrincipalName** attributes with valid **userPrincipalName** attributes.